 The problem with this statement is that he hasn't proven it to be true.
 How does he prove that logic or reason is the ONLY way to prove factual statements?
 If he says he can prove his statement by logic or reason, he's engaged in circular reasoning by begging the question, but if he says the statement is proven in some other way, then he's contradicting himself because he said that logic or reason was the only way to prove it.

 Once again, we see more hypocrisy because atheists are commonly claiming that the laws of logic need no justification (i.e. they're just there), but atheists have no reasoning for why the laws of logic are "just there."
 They're simply saying "The laws of logic are just there, so just go with it."
-However, if a Christian made that argument, "God is just there, so just go with it," the atheists would shoot that down and make fun of Christians for making such a silly argument, but atheists do it all the time and don't think twice. (i.e. They would never accept such an argument from everyone else, but they expect everyone else to accept it from them.)
+However, if a Christian made that argument, "God is just there, so just go with it," the atheists would shoot that down and make fun of Christians for making such a silly argument, but atheists do it all the time and don't think twice. (i.e. They would never accept such an argument from anyone else, but they expect everyone else to accept it from them.)

 Other atheists claim that knowledge comes through the senses, or in other words, they use their five senses to gain and verify knowledge, but the problem is that senses are not perfectly reliable.
 For example, the photo below shows a mirage, which is something that appears to the naked eye to exist, but doesn't exist at all.